5 Ideas To Get Out of A Streaming Slump

 Basically, my curiosity or excitement to watch movies has dried up for the time being.
 I know I want to watch something but I just don't know where to start.
 I wanted to fix how I or others can get back on the film wagon.
 These are five ideas on how to get out of a streaming slump.
 Good luck!

 See What's PopularHype by critics and other movie goers can easily ward off interest.
 Sometimes that praise pays off.
 See what's popular around town; what gets good ratings on RottenTomatoes and IMDB.
 There's nothing wrong with following the herd sometimes.

-Ask FriendsYour loved ones have surely seen something recent that they liked or are prepared to tell everyone to avoid like the plague.
-Ring up, or text, a friend and simply ask.
-Also, browse around on some movie blogs and see the reviews circulating that might give you confidence to check out.
+Ask FriendsYour loved ones have surely seen something recently that they liked or are prepared to tell everyone to avoid like the plague.
+Ring up, or text a friend and simply ask.
+Also, browse around on some movie blogs and see the reviews circulating that might give you the confidence to check out.

 Letterboxd is a great tool for gauging what other movie lovers are liking or hating.
 (I like to use it as a diary of what I've seen already because sometimes my Dory-ness kicks in and I forget.)
 When you follow fellow letterboxers, you can easily get new ideas of things to watch because their activity shows up your dashboard.
 You're easily reminded of "Hey, I meant to check that out!".

 Watch an Old FaveIf your tingly senses are so strong for watching something you've already seen once or a million times, go for it!
 No amount of trying to find something new or cool or what other people have seen is going to shake what you are really in the mood for.
 GO - dig into your list on Hulu, Netflix, or dvd shelf, and dust off your old favorite!
 Nothing wrong with an oldie but a goodie.